ParedesGab/PP1/README.md

 - The footer adds value by encouraging users to stay connected through social media.

-- The footer has a hover effect, and is responsive, with increasing font sizing and padding as the screen width increases.
+- The footer has a hover effect, and is responsive, with increasing font sizing and padding as screen width increases.

     ![Footer](documentation/website-screenshots/footer-section.png)